F1PFC/TTN_GPS_Tracker/Readme.md

     //#define Board_Definition "Custom_Board_Definitions.h"

 The first #define Board\_Definition is commented in and within the program itself there is a bit of code that says include the hardware definitions file HAB3\_Board\_Definitions.h when the program is complied.
-This hardware definitions file contains the required pin definitions for the HAB3 board in use.
+This hardware definitions file contains the required pin definitions for the Tracker HAB3 board in use.

-If we want to compile the program for a different board, say the LCD Receiver board, we would comment out the HAB3\_Board\_Definitions.h file by adding two // characters at the start of its line and then removing the two // characters at the start of the LCD\_Receive\r_Board\_Definitions.h line.
+If we want to compile the program for a different LoRaTraker board, say the LCD Receiver board, we would comment out the HAB3\_Board\_Definitions.h file by adding two // characters at the start of its line and then removing the two // characters at the start of the LCD\_Receive\r_Board\_Definitions.h line.
 The lines would then look like this;

     //#define Board_Definition "HAB3_Board_Definitions.h"
     #define Board_Definition "LCD_Receiver_Board_Definitions.h"